yegamble/myTimeGoogleCalendarSync/README.md

 # myGoogleCalendar

-NOTE: AS OF 6/2/2023 TARGET HAS DISABLED LOGGING IN WITH A SECURITY QUESTION.
-You are more than welcome to fork this and figure out your own custom way to use this code.
+You can authenticate by using the 2FA authenticator code

 A simple program to copy my shifts from Target myTime to Google Calendar.

 Hello all!
 I am using the Google Calendar API for this.
 If you would like to use this code.
-You MUST be a Google Cloud developer (its free) and get a google Auth Key.
+You MUST be a Google Cloud developer (its free) and get a Google Auth Key.

 # How does this work?

-As far as I know, Target does not and has not released APIs into the public to grab a TMs schedule.
-So in order to do this, we will emulate a user looking at their schedule, Grab all the data we need. and throw it to the Google Calendar API.
-From there its done!
+This code will authenticate you, save your token, and call the WFM API which allows this script to be ran multiple times whilst keeping the same token.

 To ensure your shifts are always the most recent onces, on every run it is going to verify any previous shifts added and change them if needed.
 This makes sure that if a time or a workcentre changes, You're still good to go.